MatteoLarrode/MatteoLarrode/README.md

   <br>

-  On this GitHub, expect to see the evolution of these projects, alongside other personal undertakings like the #TidyTuesday challenge.
+  On this GitHub, expect to see the evolution of these projects, alongside other personal undertakings such as the #TidyTuesday challenge.

   <br>